woelfisch/YoteCache/README.md

 ## About

 **Photoyote** is an advanced "image tank" appliance with a HTML5 GUI for mobile devices such as tablets and smartphones.
-It can import files from flash card readers and cameras (PTP and mass storage).
+It can import files from flash card readers and cameras (PTP and mass storage) and create previews of RAW and other image or video files.
 The web frontend has been tested with various Android and iOS web browsers.
 It supports multiple catalogs, star rating, color labels and control of what gets exported.
 No original images or movies will be overwritten or deleted by the frontend.

 ## Implementation notes